Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 `zap` stanzas may remove:

- * Preference files and caches stored within the user's `~/Library` directory.
+ * Preference files and caches stored within the user’s `~/Library` directory.
  * Shared resources such as application updaters.
 Since shared resources may be removed, other applications may be affected by `brew cask zap`.
    Understanding that is the responsibility of the end user.